 Supporters of the Keystone XL Pipeline state the Project supports market demand for crude oil refineries in closer proximity to the U.S. More so, obtaining crude oil from Canada would reduce the necessity to rely on foreign oil companies in unstable regions.
-Likewise, according to the U.S. Department of Transportation Pipeline and Hazardous Material Safety Administration (PHMSA), pipelines are one of the safest and cost-effective ways to transport oil and other hazardous liquid products to the U.S. Using less risky means to transport oil will reduce the potential for spills and other related disasters.
+Likewise, according to the U.S. Department of Transportation Pipeline and Hazardous Material Safety Administration PHMSA, pipelines are one of the safest and most cost-effective ways to transport oil and other hazardous liquid products to the U.S. Using less risky means to transport oil will reduce the potential for spills and other related disasters.

-Specifically in Florida, supporters of the Pipeline argue quick and easy access to oil is important to Florida because Floridians consume approximately 9.5 billion gallons of gasoline and diesel fuel annually.
+Specifically in Florida, supporters of the Pipeline claim that quick and easy access to oil is important to Florida because Floridians consume approximately 9.5 billion gallons of gasoline and diesel fuel annually.
 Likewise, various Florida industries such as fertilizer, agrochemical, and plastic rely heavily on the access and use of oil products.
-Because Florida has no crude oil refineries, much of its petroleum products must be delivered to ports in cities such as Jacksonville, Miami, Tampa, Port Canaveral, Port Manatee, and Port Everglades.
-The use of pipelines through the heart of America would deliver oil to Gulf Coast refineries closer to Florida, eliminating the risk of an energy crisis in the state if ports experience a natural disaster.
-Finally, supporters state Canada and Florida have long been beneficiaries of one another, and this Project would prove yet another economic benefit.
+Because Florida has no crude oil refineries, much of its petroleum products must be delivered to cities such as Jacksonville, Miami, and Tampa, and ports such